Accurate and Lightweight Image Super-Resolution with Model-Guided Deep Unfolding Network: Model-guided Deep Unfolding Network

 As an extension of previous result \cite{dong:TPAMI:2018DPDNN}, we note that the newly-formulated NARM-based optimization problem can be solved by alternatively solving the following three sub-problems

 In traditional model-based approaches \cite{boyd2011distributed,he:CVPR:2016deep}, alternatively solving the above three equations requires many iterations to converge leading to prohibitive computational cost.
 Meantime, the regularization functions and the hyper-parameters cannot be jointly optimized in an end-to-end manner.
-To address those issues, we propose to unfold the NARM-based optimization in Eq. \eqref{NARM_problem} into a concatenation of repeating network modules as shown in Fig. \ref{fig:framework}.
-The overall network architecture of our MoG-DUN can be viewed as an extension of previous work DPDNN \cite{dong:TPAMI:2018DPDNN} by incorporating two new modules (nonlocal-AR and reconstruction) in addition to the denoising module.
-Note that both short and long skip connections \cite{huang2017densely} are incorporated to facilitate the information flow across the stages.
+To address those issues, we propose to unfold the NARM-based optimization in Eq. \eqref{NARM_problem} into a concatenation of repeating network modules as shown in Fig. \ref{fig:framework}~(a).
+Different with previous work DPDNN \cite{dong:TPAMI:2018DPDNN}, the proposed network architecture of our MoG-DUN incorporates two new modules (nonlocal-AR and reconstruction) in addition to the denoising module.
+Note that both short and long skip connections \cite{huang2017densely} are incorporated to facilitate the information flow across different stages.
+Furthermore, we have shown the corresponding relationship between the Iterative algorithm implemented by Eq. \eqref{NARM_problem} and our proposed MoG-DUN network in Fig. \ref{fig:framework} (f), where the solutions~(\ref{RNN_problem},\ref{AR_error_solver},\ref{Recon_solver}) of iterative updating variables $\bm{v}^{(t+1)},\bm{e}^{(t+1)},\bm{x}^{(t+1)}$ exactly match the corresponding modules of proposed deep unfolding network.
+To facilitate the visual inspection, we have highlighted the core modules in our MoG-DUN by red color.

 The $T$ repeating stages in MoG-DUN exactly executes $T$ iterations of Eq. \eqref{NARM_problem}.
 In our current implementation, a total of $T=4$ stages was adopted.
 Each stage of MoG-DUN consists of three basic building blocks: U-net based deep denoising module, a fast nonlocal-AR module, and a versatile reconstruction module.
 The deep denoising module is responsible for the updating of auxiliary variable $\tv^{(t+1)}$ as described in Eq. \eqref{NARM_problem}; the fast nonlocal-AR module calculates the NARM matrix $\tS$ as defined by Eq. \eqref{NARM_S} and the corresponding $\tS\tx^{(t)}$ in a computationally efficient manner.
 The versatile reconstruction module takes auxiliary variable $\tv^{(t+1)}$ and nonlocal AR model $\tS\tx^{(t)}$ as inputs and output reconstructed image $\tx^{(t+1)}$.
 Then, the updated $\tx^{(t+1)}$ is fed into the next stage to refine the estimate of $\tv$ and $\tS$ again.
 The denoising module, nonlocal-AR module and reconstruction module are alternatively updated $T$ times until reaching the final reconstruction.
 We will elaborate on each module next.